cyberbiont/vscode-profiles/README.md

 Define different extensions configurations and switch between them in a second.
 Bind any vscode settings to your profiles.

+*Note: Just letting you know that I didn't abandon this project, but due to the war in Ukraine I currently don't have a possibility to actively develop it, so sorry for being unresponsive with issues and PR's.
+But I have some new cool features in mind and hopefully new updated version will be released in foreseeble future, cheers!*

 ![vscode-profiles-basic-operation-gif](images/gif/basic_operation.gif 'creating and switching profiles')

 ## Motivation